 The thinking and countermeasures

 Despite many M&A failures, there are also countless stories of successes.
-This demonstrates that there might be a way to succeed in M&A’s.
-Throughout the process of M&A’s (including before, during and after the actual M&A), management of the acquirer should take the following steps to reduce the risk of failure:
+This demonstrates that there might be a way to succeed in M&As.
+Throughout the process of M&As (including before, during and after the actual M&A), the management of the acquirer should take the following steps to reduce the risk of failure:

 Establish a competent corporate governance structure and system and prevent a person or a small group of individuals from dominating the governance body

 The M&A deal entered into by a person or a small group of individuals who dominate the governance body of the acquiring company will always benefit the deal-makers more than the acquirer, given the personal motivation mentioned in item 2.

 This kind of M&A deal may be stopped and, therefore, the risk of failure eliminated from the very beginning if a competent corporate governance structure and system is established.

 This corporate governance structure should be capable of preventing a person or a small group of individuals from dominating the governance body (normally the Board of Directors) and the process of decision-making.
 An informed decision could then be made with the full participation of a strategy committee and a risk committee which is attached to the Board of Directors.
 Both the executive directors and the independent directors could express their views during the decision-making making process.

 Clarify the M&A targets, formulate the M&A strategy and its plan